Lab-Grown Human Spinal Cord Heals After Injury: 'Dancing Molecules' Approach Paralysis Treatment

 How Does the 'Dancing Molecules' Therapy Work?

-The 'dancing molecules' therapy, originally developed in the laboratory of Professor Samuel Stupp at Northwestern, consists of synthetic peptide amphiphiles — molecules with both water-loving and fat-loving ends that self-assemble into nanofibers when injected into the body.
+The 'dancing molecules' therapy, developed in the laboratory of Professor Samuel Stupp at Northwestern, consists of synthetic peptide amphiphiles — molecules with both water-loving and fat-loving ends that self-assemble into nanofibers when injected into the body.
 These nanofibers form a gel-like scaffold at the injury site that mimics the natural extracellular matrix surrounding spinal cord cells.

 When Could This Treatment Be Available for Patients?

-Spinal cord injury affects an estimated 250,000 to 500,000 people worldwide each year, according to the WHO.
+Spinal cord injury affects an estimated 250,000 to 500,000 people worldwide each year, according to the World Health Organization.
 Currently, there are no approved therapies that can regenerate damaged spinal cord tissue or restore lost neurological function.
 Standard treatment is limited to surgical stabilization of the spine, corticosteroids to reduce acute inflammation (though their benefit is debated), and intensive rehabilitation.
 A therapy that could promote genuine nerve regeneration would represent a transformative advance for the estimated 27 million people worldwide living with the chronic effects of spinal cord injury.

 Frequently Asked Questions